 Students must commit to only one NHSI Division for summer study.
 However, you may apply to more than one Division.
 If you choose to apply to multiple NHSI programs you must complete separate applications for each Division.
 However, you only need to submit one $50 payment for the application fee.

 Costs associated with field trips (theatre tickets, transportation, boxed lunch) are included in the tuition cost for the NHSI.
 Theatre Arts students attend multiple professional theatre performances in and around Chicago.
 There will also be one, all-day field trip to explore the city of Chicago.

 All performances take place in Northwestern’s The Virginia Wadsworth Wirtz Center for the Performing Arts.
 Each Cherubs production will perform twice; one afternoon and one evening performance.
-Admission is free and open to the public.
+Admission is free and open to friends and family.
 Videography and photography is strictly prohibited.
 You will have the option of purchasing DVD copies of the Cherubs productions following the conclusion of the program.

 Each student performs in one of the final productions and will serve on crew for two additional productions during the last week of the 5-week Theatre Arts program.
 Each Design/Tech student will stage-manage one of the productions.

 Musical Theatre students will also perform in one of two musical theatre reviews on the last two days of the 2-week extension.

 If you would like to be considered for financial assistance you should notate your interest in the Financial Aid section of your initial NHSI Application.
 Once your application has been processed you will receive an email with further directions on how to submit and complete the FACTS Financial Aid Application.

 Scholarships and Financial Aid awards are determined by the NHSI Financial Aid Committee and are made based on financial need.

 We encourage students to look into outside funding options as well.
 Students should inquire with their school about Activities Funds, talk with the PTA, or local service clubs such as Rotary, Lions, Kiwanis, or AAUW.
 Past students have also run successful crowd funding campaigns on sites such as Kickstarter and Go Fund Me.